The Corps Series: Major (previously Lieutenant) Robert Macklin, USMC

 Robert Macklin, USMC is a "generally slimy creature" and the epitome of everything a good Marine officer shouldn't be.
 A Naval Academy graduate, he is regarded with contempt by all officers who know him.
 He worked for then-Captain Ed Banning in China before the war, but proved to be unfit for intelligence work.
-After writing a self-serving report on the missionary convoy mission where Corporal Ken McCoy earned the nickname "Killer McCoy," Banning sent him home from China with an efficiency report that should have seen him thrown out of the Corps.
+After writing a self-serving report on the missionary convoy mission where Corporal Ken McCoy earned the nickname "Killer McCoy," Banning sent Macklin home from China with an efficiency report, endorsed by Major Chesty Puller, that should have seen him thrown out of the Corps.

 World War II gave him a stay of execution.
 Assigned to Quantico as a mess officer, he attempted to prevent Ken McCoy from being commissioned.
 Captain Jack NMI Stecker caught him at it, and the base commander advised him to find another home.
 He volunteered for the Marine Parachutists, earned his jump wings, and was assigned as a supernumerary officer to the First Battalion of the Para-Marines.
 Blown off the dock in the assault on Gavutu and wounded in the face and the leg, he had to be pried loose from a dock piling by the corpsmen.
 He was sent to a hospital in Australia, where Major Jake Dillon recruited him as a "hero" for a war bond tour because while he is a scumbag, he is handsome.

-After running a second war bond tour, Macklin volunteered for the OSS, believing he could salvage his career by so doing.
+After working on the second "Marine Heroes" war bond tour, Macklin volunteered for the OSS, believing he could salvage his career by so doing.
 A Marine major who did not know Macklin's record arranged for him to be promoted to captain, and because he was available, he was assigned to "Operation Windmill," the OSS's code name for the mission to General Wendell Fertig in the Philippines.